flarum/framework/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: "🐛 Bug Report"
-about: "If something isn't working as expected 🤔"
+about: "If something isn't working as expected"

 ---